Headway Client Privacy Notice

-This information applies to any personal information you might supply to Headway for any purpose.
+This information applies to any personal information you might supply to Headway for any purpose but particularly if you use our services.
 For information specifically about your privacy whilst using the Headway website, please refer to our website privacy statement

 Headway takes the responsibility of looking after your personal information very seriously.
 This page explains what information we keep and why, how long we keep it and how we make sure that it is kept safe and secure.
 It also explains your rights under the law and how you can access or correct data, get a copy of your records or request that your data be removed from our systems.